Light the Beam

 "Light the Beam!" is a chant and rallying call in support of the National Basketball Association (NBA)'s Sacramento Kings.
-Referring to the Kings lighting a purple beam of light from their Golden 1 Center arena following a win, the phrase originated early during the Kings' 2022–23 season.
+Referring to the Kings lighting a purple beam of light from Golden 1 Center following a win, the phrase originated early during the Kings' 2022–23 season.
 The phrase gained popularity among Kings fans, particularly due to the team's improved performance compared to prior years.
 The performances of point guard De'Aaron Fox and center Domantas Sabonis specifically have been associated with the chant.
-Finding success after the adoption of the beam, the Kings have been nicknamed the "Beam Team" during the season.
+Finding success after the adoption of the beam, the Kings were nicknamed the "Beam Team" during the season.

 Background

 The Kings relocated from Kansas City to Sacramento in 1985; since the move, they have notoriously performed poorly, with their only successful stretch coming between 1999 and 2006.
+Since then, the Kings had become a "perennial laughingstock" in the league.

 In May 2013, Vivek Ranadivé purchased the Kings franchise, becoming its owner and construction for the Golden 1 Center began the following year.
 The arena had its grand opening ahead of the 2016–17 season.
 Prior to that season, the idea to light a purple beam first came about.
 The team's president of business operations John Rinehart conceived of the idea to light a purple beam over the Kings' Golden 1 Center arena.
 Rinehart was inspired by the Los Angeles Angels' Big A Sign: a 230-foot metal structure shaped like the letter A with a halo that lights up in the team's parking lot after each win.
 Consulting with Ranadivé during a brainstorming session, the idea further materialized.

 Speaking to NBC Sports California, Ranadivé recalled a conversation with David Kelley, in which Kelley told him "Look, you've got to figure out what your purple lights are."
 Asking for clarification, Kelley elaborated "Well, if you ever go on Virgin [Airlines], you step on the plane and you sit down and you see these purple lights.
 You immediately know that this is going to be different from any other experience you've ever had on any other airline.
 It's going to be unique, it's going to be special, and you look forward to it."
 Officially called the "Laser Space Cannon", the beam has been credited to Tim Anderson, owner and founder of Nu-Salt Laser International.
 The beam is powered in the form of 1,000 watts of RGB laser power, being noted to be the brightest full-color laser equipment in the world.
-Originally powered by four lasers, Ranadivé was noted to add more lasers to make the beam brighter.
+Originally powered by four lasers, Ranadivé was asked to add more lasers to make the beam brighter.
 Once updated, six lasers used 1,800 watts of total power for the beam.